actions/importer-labs/azure_devops/valet-forecast-lab.md

        - Max: **4**

 ### Runner Group Sections
 - The preceding sections shows the same metrics as the `Total` section, but are broken out into runner groups.
-A runner group is a logical grouping of one or more runners.
-In our case we have `Azure Pipelines` and `Default`.
+A runner group is a logical grouping in Azure DevOps of one or more runners.
+In our case we have groups named `Azure Pipelines` and `Default`.
 These sections can be used to identify runner types that needed to be increased or decreased when moving to GitHub Actions.
 Looking at the report the `Default` group was only used for 3 jobs and a ran for a total of 1 minute.
 This might be a group of runners we do not need to migrate to Actions.

 ## Next steps
 This concludes the Valet labs for Azure Devops, if you are interested exploring the power of Valet more.
-You can leverage the lab setup and modify and add new pipelines that more closely match your needs and try out the commands again!
+You can leverage the lab environment and modify and add new pipelines that more closely match your needs and try out the commands again!